mercadopago/devsite-docs/guides/sdks/official/java/customers.en.md

 ## Get customer

-Check all the information of a client created with the client ID of your choice.
+It is possible to get all the information of a customer from their identification using the SDK below.
+For details of the request parameters, access the API [Get Customer](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/customers/_customers_id/get)

 [[[